lino-framework/welfare/docs/tested/reception.rst

 <BLANKLINE>

 Client 257 is not coached but a `ClientStates.newcomer`.
-So AgentsByClient shows all users who care for newcomers (i.e. who have :attr:`newcomer_consultations
+So AgentsByClient shows all users who care for newcomers (i.e. who have a non-zero :attr:`newcomer_quota
-<lino_welfare.modlib.users.User.newcomer_consultations>` set).
+<lino_welfare.modlib.users.User.newcomer_quota>`).

 >>> obj = pcsw.Client.objects.get(pk=257)
 >>> print(obj)